 Boston Harbor Walk

-The Boston Harborwalk consists of over 40 parks, several museums, beaches, and many restaurants and retail facilities.
+The Boston Harborwalk consists of over 40 parks, museums, beaches, restaurants, and retail facilities.

 In addition to all of this, the Boston Harborwalk also hosts numerous festivities throughout the year.